Art Nouveau and the Belle Époque

 Attend a talk by Claudia in the morning before departing the hotel for an Art Nouveau-focussed walk of the 16th Arrondissement, a district of Paris known for its ornate 19th and 20th century architecture, wide avenues, parks and museums.
 Wander through the stunning Art Nouveau creations scattered throughout the district before continuing to the great Palais de Chaillot on the vast esplanade of Trocadero, overlooking the Eiffel Tower.
 Partially reconstructed from an original 19th century palace in the 1930s, this extraordinary building reimagines Neoclassical architecture through the lens of the Art Deco aesthetic.

 This morning, take a stroll along the banks of the River Seine and wander through the Musée de la Sculpture en Plein Air, an open-air sculpture museum featuring over 50 works by prominent French and international artists.
-Continue to the Fondation Louis Vuitton, an art museum and cultural centre housed in an extraordinary glass building designed by Frank Gehry.
+Continue to the Musée des Arts Décoratifs, a mainstay of the city’s Art Nouveau heritage, with its wood-panelled drawing room designed by Georges Hoentschel for the 1900 Exhibition.

 Today, visit Saint Ouen Flea Market, one of the largest antique markets in the world.
 Wander through the winding alleys of this sprawling bazaar, where everything from priceless artworks to bargain mementos can be found.